UniversalDependencies/docs-automation/valdan/README.txt

 User www-data must have write access to all treebank folders, to the 'docs' and 'tools' repos, to the 'log' folder, and to all files and subfolders of these folders.
 Furthermore, the mask must be set so that any new files I create (e.g. via git pull) will automatically grant access to user www-data.
 Similarly, the mask of user www-data must ensure that any files created by that user will be writable by me.
 All this can be achieved with the setfacl command (access control lists).
 See the script clone_one.sh for how it is done when cloning a new UD treebank.

-The UD data repositories must be cloned via the HTTPS protocol (as opposed to SSH) because the CGI scripts run under the user www-data and cannot use my personal SSH key to sign in to Github.
+The UD data repositories must be cloned via the HTTPS protocol (as opposed to SSH) because the CGI scripts run under the user www-data and cannot use my personal SSH key to sign in to GitHub.
 Their files and subfolders must grant rwx permissions to the user www-data.
 We cannot use chmod to change the permissions because git would consider it a local change of the files and would refuse to pull new revisions before the local changes are committed.
 However, we can use the extended rights management with access control lists (setfacl).
-The following scripts can be used to clone the repositories.
+The following script can be used to clone the repositories.

   clone_one.sh UD_Afrikaans
-  clone_all.sh
-  ud-treebank-list.txt # used by clone_all.sh

-(Update: I usually use just clone_one.sh.
-The file ud-treebank-list.txt has not been updated for a long time, and on 2019-12-11 I removed it from the repository.)

 Note that the clone_one.sh script modifies default rights for newly created files so that both the users 'www-data' and 'zeman' get full access.
 If the www-data adds new files by git pull, I still want to be able to remove them when necessary.
 If you are installing this infrastructure on your server, you probably want to change 'zeman' to your username.
 And you may want to verify that the CGI scripts indeed run as user 'www-data' on your system.

 Private repositories must be excluded from automatic validation because they require authentication even for git pull via HTTPS.